inlab-geo/pysurf96/README.md

 # PySurf96

-This is a fork of [https://github.com/miili/pysurf96)](https://github.com/miili/pysurf96) it is functionally equivalent but the difference is that the interface is being built using ctypes instead of f2py.
-It can be installed from this git repository using.
-That is it can be installed without the need for `f2py`.
+This is a fork of [https://github.com/miili/pysurf96](https://github.com/miili/pysurf96) it is functionally equivalent but the difference is that the interface is being built using ctypes instead of f2py, hence there is no need for f2py.
+It uses a simpler build system and can be installed from this git repository using the following command.

 ```
 pip install git+https://github.com/inlab-geo/pysurf96